Kiortsis & Associates Law Offices Kiortsis & Associates Law OfficesKiortsis & Associates Law Offices

 EUROPEAN PATENTS

-European Patent (EP) applications are filed with the European Patent Office (www.epo.org) in Munich, The Hague or Berlin.
-By filing the applicant a single EP application in one of the three official languages (English, French and German) it is possible to obtain invention protection in 40 European countries.
-The procedure of the protection is completed with the filing of the relevant translation of the invention text in each designated country.
+European Patent (EP) applications are filed with the European Patent Office (www.epo.org) in Munich.
+By filing the applicant a single EP application in one of the three official languages (English, French and German) it is possible to obtain invention protection in 44 countries.
+The procedure of the protection is completed with the filing of the relevant translation of the invention text in the designated countries which request it.

 The European Patent application has, from the date of filing the application with the European Patent Office, the effect in the designated countries of a regular National filing.